 Next generation cameras are an important tool to support First Notification of Loss (FNOL).
 FNOL lets the insurer who has initiated the claim control the process, so it is important that fleet operators report loss as soon as possible.
 Taking control of the claims process can reduce costs and lower insurance premiums with telematics and camera technology also reducing the administrative burden required to manage the claim.

 A good camera system will notify the transport office as soon as an incident occurs, and provide a video file that can be submitted to an insurer and to relevant authorities.

 Insurers have found that fewer incidents recorded on four-way cameras result in disputed claims, so vehicles are far less likely to be off the road as part of an investigation.
 This means that fleet assets can be back in operation as quickly as possible after an incident occurs.

 Driving-related incidents can cost fleet operators millions of pounds every year through maintenance costs, damages and insurance claims.
 A combined fleet telematics and multi-camera solution puts them back in the driving seat.

 At Microlise we’re committed to providing technology solutions that help operators manage and reduce risk.
-Our multi-camera solutions are fully integrated with our telematics solution, giving operators a single system through which they can understand what was happening before, during and follow and incident occurring, both in terms of details telematics data and real-world footage.
+Our multi-camera solutions are fully integrated with our telematics solution, giving operators a single system through which they can understand what was happening before, during and following an incident occurring, both in terms of detailed telematics data and real-world footage.

 Learn more about our suite of Safety product options…